 - If the severity of an AE falls into more than one grading category on the Toxicity Table, assign the higher of the two grades to the AE. - If a single AE term is used as a unifying diagnosis to report a cluster of signs and symptoms, and the diagnosis is not specifically listed in the Toxicity Table, assign the AE the highest severity grade among each of the associated signs and symptoms.
-Record the diagnosis as the AE term and record each associated sign and symptom in the AE Log comments section. - Seasonal allergies should be graded according to the "Estimating Severity Grade for Parameters Not Identified in the Grading Table" row of the Toxicity Table (not the "acute systemic allergic reaction" row). - When grading using the "Estimating Severity Grade for Parameters Not Identified in the Grading Table" row of the Toxicity Table, note that if the condition requires treatment, it must automatically be graded at Grade 2 or higher. - Urinary tract infections (UTI), may be graded according to the "Estimating Severity Grade for Parameters Not Identified in the Grading Table" row of the Toxicity Table if diagnosed on the basis of symptoms.
-If culture and/or microscopy are done per site standard of care, Grade 1 and Grade 2 UTI can be graded per the UTI row of the FGGT. - It is preferable that abnormal Pap smear findings are reported and graded based on results of a biopsy, using the "Intraepithelial Neoplasia by biopsy" row of the FGGT (below).
-However, if further evaluation of the Pap smear finding is not performed, or is scheduled to be performed at a later date, then abnormal Pap smear findings should be graded according to the "Pap" row of the FGGT (see below).
+Record the diagnosis as the AE term and record each associated sign and symptom in the AE Log comments section. - Seasonal allergies should be graded according to the "Estimating Severity Grade" row of the Toxicity Table (not the "acute systemic allergic reaction" row). - When grading using the "general infection" row of the Toxicity Table, note that if the condition requires treatment, it must automatically be graded at Grade 2 or higher. - Urinary tract infection (UTI), which is expected to be diagnosed on the basis of symptoms should be graded according to the "infection (other than HIV infection)" row of the Toxicity Table.
+If culture and/or microscopy are done per site standard of care, Grade 1 and Grade 2 UTI can be graded per the UTI row of the FGGT.